Container

 }

-const root = new Container({ tags: ['root'] }).addRegistration(R.fromClass(Logger));
+const appContainer = new Container({ tags: ['application'] }).addRegistration(R.fromClass(Logger));

-const child = root.createScope({ tags: ['child'] });
+const requestScope = appContainer.createScope({ tags: ['request'] });

-const rootApp = root.resolve(App);
+const appLevel = appContainer.resolve(App);

 });

-it('should return injected instances by decorator', () => {
+it('should filter instances by predicate', () => {

 const isLogger = (instance: unknown) => instance instanceof Logger;